GRAMOPHONES and PHONOGRAPHS

 Realistically the only Gramophones that won't show signs of age are over restored examples, or the reproduction models imported from the Far East.

-A milestone in Gramophone development and in very good condition considering nearly 100 years old
+A milestone in Gramophone development and in very good condition considering over 100 years old

 HMV Sheraton Upright Grand in Mahogany